NOVEL-IN-PROGRESS

 "The old lady don't know what's missing?"
 Severine asked incredulously.

-"Her?
-No, she never had an empty belly in her life.
-She don't care none about food, do she?
-She don't 'cause she's white like you, and she ain't never had an empty belly."
+"No, she never had an empty belly in her life.
+She don't care about food, do she?
+No, she don't 'cause she's white like you so she ain't never had an empty belly."

 Jane laughed out loud.
 But there was nothing the same about Miss Marie's whiteness and Severine's.
 Well, maybe, but then again.
-Still, these virgin thoughts were fleeting.
-Because what if the priest had heard, like he claimed he could hear Jesus talk about our sins?
+Still, these virgin thoughts were fleeting because what if the priest had heard, like he claimed he could hear Jesus talk about our sins?
 No, Severine was not like no rich woman.
 Ask the priest.

 But for Severine, there was no man and so little to look forward to beyond a plate of food scraped from Miss Marie's table of bounty.
 Certainly, nothing that might make her as giddy as Jane.
 Not much of anything beyond keeping her head above the canal water.
-Well, perhaps from time to time, a fleeting dream of the day when she too would have a husband to dream alongside.
+Well, perhaps from time to time there was a fleeting dream of the day when she too would have a husband to dream alongside.
 A man to whom she could give her virginity.
 To feed that poetry, she went regularly to the church on the days when they put castoffs out for the poor.
-Here and there, she'd find herself a nice blouse before the other tub women got their hands on it.
-Maybe the kind a man might find pretty, what with mother-of-pearl buttons and maybe fancy topstitching.
+Here and there, she'd find a nice blouse before the other tub women grabbed onto it.
+Maybe the kind a man might find pretty, what with mother-of-pearl buttons and maybe some fancy topstitching.
 But still, always a stain or two.
 She could dream they weren't there, as though they'd fallen off as easily as the mother-of-pearl buttons.
 One at the collar.
 One on the fancy French cuff.
 Gone.
-But still… there was some beauty left.
-Along the canal, things of beauty were always scarce for those who struggled.
+But still… there was some beauty left. as along the canal, things of beauty were always scarce for those who struggled.
+Then, before the sun rose and Severine was sound asleep, Jane came in and shook her.

 "What?
 Alone?"